Martin20494/Grid_Orientation/simulation/README.md

 To generate analysis result, in `Executing` folder, access to jupyter notebook `Analysis.ipynb`, change things as following bullet points before running all cells:

-- Change the parth in `0.
+- Change the path in `0.
 Change directory` for cell directing to where the `Analysis.ipynb` is stored in your local computer.

 - Change the `2.
 Data preparation` (probably the resolution) to the simulation version you want to run.